wisecash/wisecash-support/_posts/2000-01-01-account-overview.md

 * A month-by-month breakdown of upcoming transactions.
 * A list of the upcoming transactions for the coming year.

-TODO: screenshot
+{% include screenshot.html file="account-overview.png" %}

 <div class='alert alert-info' role='alert'>
   <i class="fa fa-warning"></i> You cannot yet see past transactions on this screen.
-To list them, go to the entries screen.
+Go to the entries list (icon {% icon fa-list %}) to see them.
 </div>